 Sometimes we hear comments like "you can't use GreenSock in commercial projects without a license."
 WRONG. [loud buzzer noise].
 Our license was designed to make the tools extremely accessible, even permitting usage in one-off commercial projects (where you get paid a one-time fee by a single client).
 And of course it's free to use in non-commercial projects (see licensing page for details).
 That way, a certain breed of power-user provides the funding that benefits everyone.

 An estimated 95%+ of our users never pay us a dime.

 So while a rare type of commercial project does require a "Business Green" Club GreenSock membership (which covers an unlimited number of projects while active), the vast majority of users never need that special license.
 This accessibility was a cornerstone of our approach.
 We didn't want to hide all the tools behind an intimidating paywall or make all commercial uses trigger a fee.
-Yet it couldn't be as unrestrained as MIT because that would create vulnerabilities that would be dangerous for us and our users (as described in this article).
+Yet it couldn't be as unrestrained as MIT because that would create vulnerabilities for us and our users (as described in this article).

 Another way we keep the core tools accessible is by freely exposing the raw source code both on github and in our downloads.
 Users can peek under the hood and see how things work.
 That makes troubleshooting and learning much easier.